maximilien/knfun/README.md

 In order to deploy into a Knative cluster, you must first create images and publish them into a repository.
 We will be using Docker for that purpose.

 The `./hack/build.sh --docker-images` and `./hack/build.sh --docker-push` will respectively create Docker images and push them in your [Docker Hub](https://docker.io) account for you.
+Or use `--docker` to both build and push the images at once.

-You simply need to make sure the `docker` executable is visible to your shell and that the environment variable `DOCKER_USERNAME` is set to your Docker Hub user ID.
+You need to make sure the `docker` executable is visible to your shell and that the environment variable `DOCKER_USERNAME` is set to your Docker Hub user ID.

 ```bash
 ./hack/build.sh --docker-images